 Key Competencies:

-Integrity, respect for all, customer service, communication, leadership, teamwork, safety, quality, and problem solving.
+Integrity, respect for all, customer service, communication, leadership, teamwork, safety, quality, and problem-solving.
 To treat all people with dignity and respect, practice great customer service both internally and externally.

 Key Behaviors:

 Model our agency values by putting people first, acting with honesty and integrity, embracing diversity, meeting people where they are, and serving as stewards of donations and the environment.